 Welcome, welcome you VIP friend of the nest!
 Let me roll out the red carpet and welcome you to our humble home.

-In this case, the “red carpet” is actually our blue and white painted outdoor DIY rug.
+In this case, the “red carpet” is actually our blue and white painted DIY outdoor rug.

 - Always being right